Introduction to rasterio & atlite#

 We can also build means in the spatial dimensions and investigate the behaviour of meteorological variables over time.
 Here, we do this for the direct solar irradiation.

-We also already saw that the weather cells are much larger than the raster cells. atlite automates this conversion for averaging fine-grained to coarse-grained rasters for all geometries in shapes when calling the cutout.availabilitymatrix() function.
+We also already saw that the weather cells are much larger than the raster cells we previously used for the land eligibility analysis. atlite automates this conversion for averaging fine-grained to coarse-grained rasters for all geometries in shapes when calling the cutout.availabilitymatrix() function, using the same arguments as the previous shape_availability() function.

 A = cutout.availabilitymatrix(shape, excluder)

-A is an array with 3 dimensions (shape, x, y) and very sparse data.
-It indicates the relative overlap of weather cell (x, y) with geometry shape while excluding the area specified by the excluder.
+A is an array with 3 dimensions (name, x, y) and very sparse data.
+It indicates the relative overlap of weather cell (x, y) with the geometry shape while excluding the areas excluded by the ExclusionContainer.

 fig, ax = plt.subplots()